LeeroyLabs/sailcms-documentation/src/getting-started/installation.md

 # Installation and Update

 We have worked hard to make sure the installation process is as smooth as possible.
 This is why SailCMS 3 has been built in 2 parts.
-The Core project is a composer library, we'll get to what this means in minute.
+The Core project is a composer library, we'll get to what this means in a minute.
 The other part is what we call "userland" where you build your application without having the structure of the cms in your way.